meantrix/corrp/paper/paper.md

   - Uncertainty Coefficient [@theil:1972], a measure of nominal association between two variables.
   - Predictive Power Score (PPS) [@pps:2020].

+An important point to note is that some methods, such as the square root of R², Predictive Power Score (PPS), and the Uncertainty Coefficient, are asymmetric.
+In other words, the correlation value between two variables, A and B, may not be the same as the correlation between B and A in the correlation matrix.

 # Usage